ScratchAddons/ScratchAddons/README.md

 ### Addons outside of Scratch Addons itself

-Other extensions (and even forks of Scratch) can also provide their users with most addons from Scratch Addons, as long as a compatibility layer for `addon.*` and other parts of the addon loader is present.
+Other extensions and even forks of Scratch can also provide their users with most addons from Scratch Addons, as long as a compatibility layer for `addon.*` and other parts of the addon loader are present.
 A notable example is the [TurboWarp](https://github.com/TurboWarp/scratch-gui/tree/develop/src/addons) editor.
 These also inherit translations from the Scratch Addons project.

 ## Install